hindskog/Sprint-4-Team-1-Fall18/README.md

 The code folder in this repository contains a copy of the Technigo React Starter project.
 You should use this as a base for your project.

+You will use Svenska Spel API to serach for teams.
+They have written a short doumentation on how you access it and how to use it.
+[Go to Svenska Spel API.](https://docs.google.com/document/d/1iyHJyfBIRDoCiib3lL4Mq61rIZ_u-NYINWYNaFKPIjE/edit?usp=sharing)

 ## How to approach this as a team

 The first step, as always, should be to sketch out your application and decide how things should look, but also what kind of components you'd like.
 Give thought - as a team - as to what components you might need, and what naming you should use.